Novident/novident-nodes/README.md

   // Determines whether to check if a child is
   // attempting to reinsert itself into its parent
   inside: true,
+  // use this when you will swap the position between
+  // two nodes that are in the same owner
+  //
+  // we use it, since, child reinserting into its parent checking
+  // will be executed, and we need to notify to the method this
+  // is a swap operation (so, it's normal that owner of
+  // the sourceNode and target are the same one)
+  isSwapMove: true,
 )) {
   // Safe to proceed with move operation Node.moveTo(node: sourceNode, newOwner: targetNode);